ringcentral/ringcentral-faq/docs/legacy_ringout_faxout_apis.md

 ### How do I Upgrade the RingOut.asp Call API to the REST API?

 The legacy RingOut Call API performs a two-legged RingOut.
-To make the same call using the REST API, us e the following endpoint:
+To make the same call using the REST API, use the following endpoint:

 `PUT /restapi/v1.0/account/{accountId}/extension/{extensionId}/ring-out`